floooh/oryol/code/Modules/IO/README.md

 and assigns.

-The following code associates the HTTP filesystem with the 'http' scheme and defines an assign 'data:' which points to a web server:
+The following code associates the HTTP filesystem with the 'http' scheme and defines an assign 'data:' which points to a web server location:

 ```cpp
 #include "IO/IO.h"